kubedb/cli/docs/guides/postgres/monitoring/using-coreos-prometheus-operator.md

 ## Find out required labels for ServiceMonitor

 We need to know the labels used to select `ServiceMonitor` by a `Prometheus` crd.
-We are going to provide these labels in `spec.monitor.prometheus.labels` field of PostgreSQL crd so that KubeDB creates respective `ServiceMonitor` with these labels.
+We are going to provide these labels in `spec.monitor.prometheus.labels` field of PostgreSQL crd so that KubeDB creates `ServiceMonitor` object accordingly.

 At first, let's find out the available Prometheus server in our cluster.